-As part of our ongoing customer education efforts, SEMCO ENERGY Gas Company offers these facts about Gas Company service and natural gas safety:
+As part of the ongoing effort to educate customers on natural gas safety, SEMCO ENERGY Gas Company presents these facts about gas safety:

 - Natural gas is colorless and tasteless.
 To help you to recognize the presence of natural gas, SEMCO adds an odor similar to rotten eggs.

 - Natural gas is lighter than air, rises quickly, and spreads out harmlessly in open areas.
 However, in an enclosed area, natural gas displaces air at ceiling level and fills the room from the ceiling down.

 - Natural gas is not Liquefied Petroleum Gas (LPG).
 Liquefied petroleum gasses, such as propane, are heavier than air, and unlike natural gas, will collect in low places.